garybgenett/garybgenett.net/projects/gary-os/index.md

   * Read `man urxvt` for help on the terminal emulator.
   * Read `man surf` for help on the web browser.

+WORK: not all suckless now!  kudos to the "links" browser...

 Thanks to the [Suckless](http://suckless.org) team for creating such lightweight and useful software.

 ## Live Update
 [Live Update]: #Live_Update

+WORK: ramfs size kernel option
+WORK: see "gary-os" sets file

   * Definition:
     * Update/install packages using Funtoo/Gentoo tools.